Update!

 |

 2000: Fuji 36 views (Hokusai)The most famous of Hokusai's works, this series is entitled "Thirty-six views of Mount Fuji."
 Yet the curious puzzler will surely notice that there are a total of 46 pictures making up this collection!
 Nobody seems to know where the wrong number came from, but probably different collections were published at different times.
 This puzzle has TINY pieces!
-Out of stock
+In stock

-More stock expected November 25 An Epoch puzzle: 2000 pieces; 530 x 380 mm (21" x 15") Code: E54016 (54-016 on package) Retail price ¥2000 (approx. US$13.51 €12.50 £10.47) All about ordering (please read first)
+An Epoch puzzle: 2000 pieces; 530 x 380 mm (21" x 15") Code: E54016 (54-016 on package) Retail price ¥2000 (approx. US$13.51 €12.50 £10.47) All about ordering (please read first)

 |